jonathan-liu-0204/CS-Graduate-Project--GeoGuessr-Agent/README.md

   - Multiple Models: Continent --> Country
   - Because there are three chances in GeoGuessr Battle Royale, so we decide to also focus on top-3 accuracy (code lines with `## add: top 3 accuracy`)
 - Confusion Matrix
-  - xaxis: ground truth
+  - x-axis: Prediction
-  - yaxis: prediction
+  - y-axis: Ground Truth
 - Progress
   - South America(7)
     - VGG: 67% Validation Accuracy, 90% Top-3 Validation Accuracy